rekmus/silgy/README.md

 Silgy has build-in (and enabled by default) protection against most popular attacks, including SQL-injection, XSS, password brute-force and cookie brute-force.
 It does not directly expose the filesystem, besides dedicated, res directory.
 It's random string generator is FIPS-compliant.

-TCO for a mid-sized web application with a small database can be as low as $3 per month (Amazon EC2 t2.micro).
+TCO for a mid-sized web application with a small database and moderate load (<100,000 requests/day) can be as low as $3 per month (Amazon EC2 t2.micro).

 ## [Getting Started on Windows](https://github.com/silgy/silgy/wiki/Silgy-Hello-World-%E2%80%94-Getting-Started-on-Windows)